-Notices, summons, complaint, unlawful detainer, writ or possession, sheriff lockout NOTICING, SUMMONS AND COMPLAINT
+Notices, summons, complaint, unlawful detainer, writ or possession, sheriff lockout NOTICING, SUMMONS AND COMPLAINT.
+Residential rental property

 The first step of the 3-step process is noticing the tenant for delinquency in rent or lease violations.
 Most commonly property management companies in San Diego will use the ‘3 day notice to perform covenant or quit’.
 This means that the tenant has 3 days to correct the lease violation and/or pay rent.
 If they do not, then they must quit, meaning they leave the property.
 If there is no response or performance by the tenant within the 3 days, it is now time to hand the noticing over to a Real Estate Attorney specializing in evictions.
 Attorneys use a registered process server to deliver notices to the tenant(s).
 Often-times, San Diego property management companies will miscalculate the monies owed by the tenant or incorrectly refer to the lease violation, so it is important to have the eviction attorney deliver their own notices, even if they are redundant.
 Inaccurate notices commonly lead to a victory in court by the tenant.
 As an example, property managers may only notice the tenant for unpaid rent, and no other fees or penalties may be incorporated into the dollar amount owed in the notice.

 A summons, also known as a judicial summons, is a legal document issued by the eviction court.
 This civil summons is accompanied by a complaint.
-Serving the complaint is the procedure by which a plaintiff to a lawsuit (or the representing attorney) serves appropriate notice of initial legal action to the defendant.
+Serving the complaint is the procedure by which a plaintiff to a lawsuit (or the representing attorney) serves appropriate notice of initial legal action to the defendant for residential rental property.
 The court will accept this effort as an attempt to legally exercise judicial jurisdiction over that person, allowing that person to respond to the proceeding before the court.
 Notice is furnished by delivering a set of court documents (called process) to the person to be served.

 The following are the acceptable methods for delivering notices, summons and complaints.
 Apartment property management companies in San Diego who have many notices to deliver each month have a greater chance of making a mistake, so great care must be taken while preparing and delivering each notice.